NandoXu/ig_reels_analytics/README.md

 <h2>Usage</h2>
 <ul>
-  <li><strong>Add Post URLs:</strong> Click “Add Post” in the GUI, enter the Instagram reels URL (including shortcode).
+  <li><strong>Add Post URLs:</strong> Click “Record” in the GUI, enter the Instagram reels URL (including shortcode).
 The app will scrape initial metadata.</li>
-  <li><strong>Manual Scrape:</strong> Select one or more reels and click “Scrape Selected” or “Scrape All” to update metadata and engagement rate.</li>
+  <li><strong>Update recorded data:</strong> Select one or more and click "Update Data" or you can right click and choose "select all" and click "Update Data" to update entire record data.</li>
   <li><strong>Import from CSV:</strong> Click “Import CSV” to load a list of reels URLs; each row is scraped upon import.</li>
-  <li><strong>Export to CSV:</strong> Click “Export All” to save tracked reels data and historical records to a CSV file.</li>
+  <li><strong>Export to CSV:</strong> Click “Export CSV” to save tracked reels data and historical records to a CSV file.</li>
   <li><strong>Delete Post Records:</strong> Select entries and click “Delete” to remove from the database.</li>
-  <li><strong>View History:</strong> The GUI displays stored records, including last-scraped date, engagement rate, and any error messages.</li>
 </ul>

 <h2>Project Structure (for Developers/Contributors)</h2>